 Makes one loaf

-- 1¾ cups (210 g) jovial No. 1 Gluten Free Bread Flour (now called jovial Multi-Purpose Gluten Free Bread Flour)
+- 2½ cups (300 g) jovial No. 1 Gluten Free Bread flour (now called jovial Multi-Purpose Gluten Free Bread Flour) or No. 2 Gluten Free Whole Grain Bread Flour (now called jovial Whole Grain Gluten Free Bread Flour), plus more for dusting

 - 1½ teaspoons fine sea salt

-- Place the pan in the oven and reduce the temperature to 375°F. Bake the loaf for 40 minutes until golden brown.
-Place the pan on a wire rack to cool for 15 minutes, then turn out the loaf and let cool completely for 2 hours before slicing.
+- Bake for 40 minutes until the loaf has a nicely browned crust.
+Place the pan on a wire rack to cool for 15 minutes, then turn out the loaf and let it cool completely for 2 hours before slicing.